Rogue planet: Observation

+Microlensing

 Astrophysicist Takahiro Sumi of Osaka University in Japan and colleagues, who form the Microlensing Observations in Astrophysics and the Optical Gravitational Lensing Experiment collaborations, published their study of microlensing in 2011.
 They observed 50 million stars in the Milky Way by using the 1.8 m MOA-II telescope at New Zealand's Mount John Observatory and the 1.3 m University of Warsaw telescope at Chile's Las Campanas Observatory.
 They found 474 incidents of microlensing, ten of which were brief enough to be planets of around Jupiter's size with no associated star in the immediate vicinity.
 The researchers estimated from their observations that there are nearly two Jupiter-mass rogue planets for every star in the Milky Way.
 One study suggested a much larger number, up to 100,000 times more rogue planets than stars in the Milky Way, though this study encompassed hypothetical objects much smaller than Jupiter.
 A 2017 study by Przemek Mróz of Warsaw University Observatory and colleagues, with six times larger statistics than the 2011 study, indicates an upper limit on Jupiter-mass free-floating or wide-orbit planets of 0.25 planets per main-sequence star in the Milky Way.